-- 1. Reduce low-productivity services (below 25 percent of the performance threshold) in the following order: - All-day routes that duplicate or overlap with other routes on corridors on the All-Day and Peak Network. - Peak routes failing one or both of the criteria. - All-day routes that operate on over-served corridors, meaning corridors in which the all-day service family assignment (see SG-7) is a lower level of service than the corridor currently has.
+- 1. Reduce service on routes that are below the 25 percent productivity threshold for a given time period.
+Routes that are below the 25 percent productivity threshold on both measures are considered for reduction before routes that are below the 25 percent productivity threshold for only one measure in the following order: - All-day routes that duplicate or overlap with other routes on corridors on the All-Day and Peak Network. - Peak routes failing one or both of the criteria. - All-day routes that operate on corridors that are above their target service levels, meaning corridors in which the all-day service family assignment (see SG-9) is a lower level of service than the corridor currently has. - All-day routes that operate on corridors which are at their target service.
+This worsens the deficiency between existing service and the All-Day and Peak Network service levels.

-- All-day routes that operate on corridors in which the all-day service family assignment is the same as the level of service that the corridor currently has.
-This worsens the deficiency between existing service and the All-Day and Peak Network service levels. - 2.
-Restructure service to improve efficiency of service. - 3.
-Reduce lower-productivity services (predominantly between 25 and 50 percent of the performance threshold): - All-day routes that duplicate or overlap with routes on the All-Day and Peak Network. - Peak routes that meet both peak criteria or are above the 25 percent threshold. - All-day routes on over-served corridors. - All-day routes on corridors in which the all-day service family assignment is the same as the level of service that the corridor currently has.
-This worsens the deficiency between existing service and the All-Day and Peak Network service levels. - 4.
-Reduce low-productivity services in areas identified as under-served.
+- 2. Restructure service to improve efficiency of service. - 3.
+Reduce service on routes that are above the 25 percent productivity threshold for a given time period.
+Routes that are between the 25 and 50 percent productivity threshold on both measures are considered for reduction before routes that are above the 50 percent productivity threshold for either measure, in the following order: - All-day routes that duplicate or overlap with routes on the All-Day and Peak Network. - Peak routes that meet both peak criteria or are above the 25 percent threshold. - All-day routes on corridors that are above their target service levels. - All-day routes on corridors which are at their target service levels.
+This worsens the deficiency between existing service and the service levels determined through the All-Day and Peak Network analysis. - 4.
+Reduce services on routes that are below the 25% productivity threshold for a given time period on corridors identified as below their target service levels.
+Routes that are below the 25 percent productivity threshold on both measures are considered for reduction before routes that are below the 25 percent productivity threshold for only one measure.
 This worsens the deficiency between existing service and the All-Day and Peak Network service levels.